“He brings reason and practicality to scientific discussions—and an ability to examine evidence that is the envy of prosecutors.”

 As director of the Science and Technology Task Force (part of the President's Commission on Law Enforcement and Administration of Justice), Al Blumstein was instrumental in creating a “systems analysis” portrayal of criminal justice in the United States.
 In 1997, the Bureau of Justice Statistics published the flowchart, which gives a simplified view of caseflow through the criminal justice system.
-Download or order a copy of this chart.

 About This Article

 This article appeared in NIJ Journal Issue 257, June 2007.